-BCE Inc. (BCE), Canada’s largest telecommunications company, plans to use programming gained in its $3 billion acquisition of Astral Media Inc. (ACM/A) to create an online movie service that can challenge Netflix Inc. (NFLX)
+BCE Inc. (BCE), Canada’s largest telecommunications company, plans to use programming gained in its $3 billion acquisition of Astral Media Inc. (ACM/A) to create an online movie service that can challenge Netflix Inc. (NFLX:US)

 The service will showcase “movies from Astral’s pay-TV services, such as HBO Canada and the Movie Network, and great news, entertainment and sports content from Bell Media,” BCE Chief Executive Officer George Cope said today in Montreal.